20240808_ThinkingFast&Slow_pen

 A Tale of 2 Systems

-And then there's System 2; the effortful, slow-acting agent that analyses each situation with a necessary focus of attention and provides insightful conclusions.
+Then there's System 2; the effortful, slow-acting agent that analyses each situation with a necessary focus of attention and provides insightful conclusions.

-Scenario A: A speeding cab driver uses his quick instincts to swerve out of the way of a motorbike who brakes suddenly on the highway.
+A speeding cab driver uses his quick instincts to swerve out of the way of a motorbike who brakes suddenly on the highway.

 In both scenarios, the subject has made good use of a respective system of thinking and generated the best possible outcome, considering the circumstances.

-But when it comes to agreeing on which outcome is better than the other, is it averting a dangerous outcome at the last second, or effortfully preventing its occurrence in the first place?
+- Is it averting a dangerous outcome at the last second, or the effortful prevention of its occurrence in the first place?

 The Window to the Soul